Complexity Growth, Butterfly Velocity and Black hole Thermodynamics: Connection Between Complexity Growth Rate and Butterfly Velocity

 \section{Connection Between Complexity Growth Rate and Butterfly Velocity}

-The butterfly velocity is identified by the velocity of shock wave near the horizon of black hole.
-Therefore, the butterfly velocity may be calculated by studying the physical properties at the near horizon geometry of one black hole.
-It seems naturally there is connection between the butterfly velocity and thermodynamical parameters of black hole as the temperature which is proportional to the surface gravity; $ T={\kappa}/{2\pi} $, and the entropy which is proportional to the area of the horizon of black hole; $ S={A}/{4G} $ \cite{Bardeen:1973gs,Hawking:1976de,Bekenstein:1973ur}.
-Recently X. Feng and H. Lu have found a relation between butterfly velocity $ v_{B} $ and thermodynamical parameters $ (S,T,P,V_{th}) $ by a universal formula \cite{Feng:2017wvc}:
+The relation between butterfly velocity $ v_{B} $ and thermodynamical variables is given by the following universal formula \cite{Feng:2017wvc} (See Appendix A):

-where $ S $ is the entropy, $ T $ is the temperature, $ V_{th} $ is the thermodynamic volume and $ P $ is the pressure.
+where $ S $ is the entropy, $ T $ is the temperature, $ V $ is the thermodynamical volume, $ P $ is the pressure for a black hole.
 There is also a rough relation between complexity growth rate and the product of entropy and the temperature \cite{Stanford:2014jda,Brown:2015lvg} as follows,